27 Interesting Facts About Armenia

 17. In 2021, a mass brawl broke out in Armenia’s parliament after bottles of water were thrown at the speaker.

 18. The longest non-stop double track cable car is in Armenia.
-At 5,752m (18,871 ft), the Tatev Aerial Tramway connects the village of Halizor with the secluded medieval Tatev Monastery.
+At 5,752m (18,871 ft), the Tatev is an aerial tramway connects the village of Halizor with the secluded medieval Tatev Monastery.

 A cable car crossing the Tatev Aerial Tramway